Portrait of Randel Porter seated at his desk in his office

 Close-up of a dark wooden circular art piece made of concentric rings with evenly spaced vertical segments.

-• in person in San Antonio for local clients
+• In person in San Antonio

-Standard sessions are 60 minutes.
+• Standard sessions are 60 minutes.

-you can request a brief consultation.
+If you’d like to explore whether this work is a fit, you can request a brief consultation.

 Next Step

-the next step is a brief consultation to determine fit.
+the next step is a brief consultation.

 to clarify whether working together makes sense.